Thomas-Adams/jpatest/ReadMe.md

 2. Either use the embedded Derby feature (RECOMMENDED!
 Details below) or have MariaDB/MySQL database installed.

-3. `jpa-maven-plugin`.
-This is not currently available in Maven central so will need to be cloned and built.
-See [https://github.com/jtkb/jpa-maven-plugin](https://github.com/jtkb/jpa-maven-plugin) (I may make a JavaTechnics-wrapped SNAPSHOT version available in Maven Central)
-4. JDK 1.8
+3. JDK 1.8

-5. Maven - any relatively recent version should be fine.
+4. Maven - any relatively recent version should be fine.
 Make sure that the `~/.m2` exists.

 ## Setup